vaibhav-goyal/cv/README.md

 ## Experience
 #### Principal Architect @ [Numerator](https://www.numerator.com/), Remote, India (Sept 2021 - Present)
 - Migrate VB6 application to `.NET Core` (.NET 7).
-- Design and Build Datafeeds using `Snowflake`, AWS and `Apache Airflow`.
+- Design and Build Datafeeds using `Snowflake`, `AWS` and `Apache Airflow`.
-- Migrate from AWS Cognito to Okta for SSO and customer identity management.
+- Migrate from AWS Cognito to `Okta` for SSO and customer identity management.
 - Design and Build Data API's using `FastAPI` and `OData`.
 - Troubleshoot and resolve performance issues in `Apache SOLR` cluster.
-- Manage infrastucture in AWS and `Azure` using `Terraform`.
+- Manage infrastucture in `AWS` and `Azure` using `Terraform`.
 - Build CI/CD pipelines in CircleCI, `Github Actions`, `Helm` and `Docker`.
-- Evangelize best practices for logging and secure data pipelines in multiple teams.
+- Evangelize best practices for logging and secure data pipelines in teams.
+- Publish posts to engineering blog.

 #### Director of Engineering @ [LeadSquared](https://www.leadsquared.com/), Bangalore, India (March 2021 - July 2021)
 - Technical leadership and mentoring of multiple agile teams: 10 member development team.